Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 • Space your plants well apart to ensure good ventilation and plant them in a sunny spot to prevent humid conditions

-• Mulching your plants can help minimise mud splashing on the leaves when it rain
+• Mulching your plants can help minimise mud splashing on the leaves when it rains

 • Water your lettuce from underneath, to avoid the leaves getting wet